-"Concerto in C for Piano and Orchestra" by Leroy Anderson: Complete reference: recordings, audio files, published music, performances, official website
+"Concerto in C for Piano and Orchestra" by Leroy Anderson: Complete reference: recordings, audio files, reviews, published music, performances, official website

 Composition: Concerto in C for Piano and Orchestra Composer: Leroy Anderson Completed: 1953 Instrumentation: Symphony Orchestra Structure: 1.
 Allegro moderato 2.
 Andante 3.
 Allegro vivo First Performed: July 18, 1953, Grant Park Orchestra, Chicago, Illinois; Leroy Anderson, conductor; Eugene List, pianist Length of first performance: 16:23 First Recording: September 14, 1992, Cincinnati Pops Orchestra, Cincinnati, Ohio; Erich Kunzel, conductor; Stewart Goodyear, pianist Length of first recording: 18:56 Copyright: 1953, 1995 by Woodbury Music Company, Woodbury, Connecticut